mwaqar1/AKS-ArgoCD-ArgoRollouts-POC/README.md

   - Showcased the use of custom metrics and KPIs for automated promotion and rollback decisions.

 - **Advanced Deployment Strategies:**
-  - Configured fine-grained traffic shifting using supported traffic shaping integrations such as Istio, Nginx Ingress Controller, and others.
-  - Integrated various metric providers (Prometheus, Datadog, New Relic) for in-depth analysis and decision-making during deployments.
+  - Integrated various metric providers (Prometheus) for in-depth analysis and decision-making during deployments.

 ## Technologies and Tools Used

 - **Kubernetes:** Managed AKS clusters and deployed applications using Kubernetes.
 - **Argo CD:** Utilized for continuous deployment, implementing GitOps methodologies.
 - **Argo Rollouts:** Configured for advanced deployment strategies, including canary and blue-green deployments.
-- **Ingress Controllers and Service Meshes:** Integrated with Istio, Nginx Ingress Controller, and others for traffic management.
-- **Metric Providers:** Integrated with Prometheus, Datadog, and New Relic for monitoring and analysis.
+- **Metric Providers:** Integrated with Prometheus for monitoring and analysis.
 - **kubectl:** Used for managing Kubernetes clusters and executing deployment commands.
 - **Git:** Employed for version control and managing application code and deployment configurations.
 - **Azure:** Leveraged Azure services for managing and deploying Kubernetes clusters.